Core Beliefs

 Salvation

-We believe that salvation is a free gift that is offered by God to sinful man.
-We believe that God so loved mankind that He sent His only Son into the world to die on the cross as an atonement for us and a sacrifice for our sin.
+We believe that salvation is a free gift offered by God to sinful humanity.
+We believe that God so loved mankind that He sent His only Son into the world to die on the cross as an atonement for our sins and a sacrifice on our behalf.
 We believe that no one can enter the kingdom of God unless he is born-again of the Spirit.
 Spiritual birth occurs when a person hears and believes the message of Jesus Christ.
 Outward evidences will spring from an inward commitment to give up our right to rule ourselves and surrender control of our lives to Jesus Christ.
 We also believe that our redemption has been solely accomplished by the shed blood of Jesus on the cross.

 • (Isaiah 53:4-7; John 1:29, 3:3, 3:16-17, 5:24; Acts 15:11; Romans 3:23-25, 6:23, 10:9-10 & 13; 1 Corinthians 15:3-4; 2 Corinthians 5:21; Ephesians 2:8-9; Philippians 2:7-8; Titus 3:4-7; Hebrews 2:14-17, 10:10; 1 Peter 2:24; 1 John 2:2, 4:10)